elixir-saas/ecto_orderable/guides/introduction/Getting Started.md

 1. **Authorization happens before calling the library.** The library does not check whether the current user is allowed to reorder items.
 Validate permissions in your application layer before calling `move/2` or other functions.

-2. **Ordering is a set-level operation.** Even though you update one item's `order_index`, the meaning of "position 3" is relative to all siblings.
+2. **Ordering is a set-level operation.** Even though you update one item's `position`, the meaning of "position 3" is relative to all siblings.
 If a user can reorder within a set, they implicitly have access to that set's ordering.

 3. **The `between:` option trusts the caller.** When you call `move(item, between: {id_above, id_below})`, the library does not verify those IDs belong to the same set.
 Passing IDs from a different set will produce nonsensical results.